With the New Year fast approaching, many of us are thinking about resolutions we want to make so we can have the best year yet.

 The good news is that if you follow this 4-week plan to organize your finances, this resolution will be on auto-pilot for the rest of the year!

 - Track your weekly spending and create a budget at the end of the week.
-Feel free to review one of my previous posts on creating a budget.

 - Now that you have your budget created, have a set amount of money transferred from your bank each month to your savings account.
 This will ensure that you will have CASH to spend on your next vacation or to purchase Christmas gifts.